-On most days my dining room centerpiece includes all the things that carry a lot of germs, baseball caps, mail, someone’s handbag and books.
+Most days my dining room centerpiece is a collection of baseball caps, mail, and a tape measure.
 It is a full-time job to keep the clutter off our dining room table.
-A centerpiece was one way to keep the table too pretty to clutter.
-Here is how to create a simple centerpiece.
+If you get overwhelmed thinking about centerpieces you will love this seriously simple spring centerpiece.

 The best part is you can create a centerpiece with everyday items around your house.